Worker & Community Impact

 From intent to impact

-Worker and community impact is where ethical intent is either realised or exposed.
-Inclusion and equity cannot be retrofitted at the brand layer, they must be embedded at origin, sustained through partnership, and reinforced through everyday decisions.
+Inclusion and equity cannot be retrofitted at brand level.
+They must be embedded at origin, reinforced through partnership, and protected through everyday commercial decisions.

 Back to blog